Introduction

 The Services available under the Panel do not include:

-The objective of the allowance is to provide Entities with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, and other small and medium enterprises to provide services to the Government without being on the Panel.
+The objective of these allowances is to provide entities with additional flexibility to meet their specific business needs, and to provide opportunities for new market entrants, specialist, niche businesses, and other small and medium enterprises (SMEs) to provide services to the Government without being on the Panel.
+The allowances also allow for entities to undertake procurements that support the Commonwealth Indigenous Procurement Policy by engaging First Nations Service Providers that may not be on the panel, helping to build capability and increase participation of First Nation businesses in Australian Government procurement.

 Entities must manage their own off-panel procurements, and comply with the Commonwealth Procurement Rules (CPRs).